virtual-labs/app-outreach-tracker-web/docs/nc-help-doc.md

 ### Logging In

-Upon navigating to the [Workshop Reporting Tool](https://outreach.vlabs.ac.in/) (@ https://outreach.vlabs.ac.in), users will be presented with the login page.
-Users can log in using their Google credentials.
+Upon navigating to the [Workshop Reporting Tool](https://outreach.vlabs.ac.in/) (@ https://outreach.vlabs.ac.in), Nodal coordinators will be presented with the login page.
+You can log in using their Google credentials.

 ![Login Page](./img/login.png)

 ### Dashboard

-After successful login, users will be logged into the Nodal Coordinator dashboard.
+After successful login, you will be logged into the Nodal Coordinator dashboard.
 The dashboard provides an overview of workshops and other relevant information.

 ![Dashboard](./img/dash.png)

 ### Managing Workshops

-Nodal Coordinator users can manage their workshops by adding, editing, or deleting workshop records.
+Nodal Coordinator can manage their workshops by adding, editing, or deleting workshop records.
 They can also view detailed information about each workshop.

 ![Dashboard](./img/dash.png)

 ### Viewing Templates

-Users can view different templates for workshop records to streamline data entry and ensure consistency.
+Nodal Coordinators can view different templates for workshop records to streamline data entry and ensure consistency.

 ![Templates](./img/template.png)